xiaoshan1994/xiaoshan1994.github.io/content/english/post/about_google_fonts.md

 ---
 date: 2021-05-17
-title: 'changing Fonts in hugo website'
+title: Changing Fonts in hugo website
+description: Thanks to Damien.
+I got new hugo shortcodes for the fonts update in this website.
 tags:
 - hugo shortcodes
 - fonts